-On the flipside, lowering your shutter speed and using a “panning” technique lets you to capture blurred action, allowing you to heavily emphasize movement in an image.
+On the flipside, lowering your shutter speed and using a “panning” technique (following the subject while your shutter is open) lets you to capture blurred action, allowing you to heavily emphasize movement in an image.

 If you’ve ever seen the cool pictures of star trails or weaving lines of car lights (like the photos above), those were shot with a long shutter speed.